Ishaan-363/Ishaan-BlueStampProtfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Dto1lnWAD3U?si=MEK0Lbv7vpBu3uVM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
+- Accomplishments:
+    - I car is fully able to move now
+    - I made the bluetooth modules properly pair with eachother
+    - I debugged my code to finally work properly

-- Previous challenges you faced that you overcame
+- Biggest challenges and triumphs:
-- What needs to be completed before your final milestone
+    - Getting the bluetooth modules to work with eachother
+    - Having defected motors and buying new ones
+    - Fixing all my wiring so that the code could work properly

+- Key topics I learned about:
+    - I leared how hard it is to pair bluetooth modules
+    - I learned that very small changes in your code can make a very big difference to your project
+    - Trial and error

+- What's next:
+    - I will add an ultrasonic sensor so that the car can detect a wall in from of it and stop a couple of inches brfore crashing

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5-d-ot6u49A?si=g1570QR0dAFFFP-G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>